galaxyproject/training-material/topics/variant-analysis/tutorials/non-dip/tutorial.md

 The goal of this example is to detect heteroplasmies (variants within mitochondrial DNA).
 Mitochondria is transmitted maternally and heteroplasmy frequencies may change dramatically and unpredictably during the transmission, due to a germ-line bottleneck [Cree:2008](https://www.nature.com/ng/journal/v40/n2/abs/ng.2007.63.html).
 As we mentioned above the procedure for finding variants in bacterial or viral genomes will be essentially the same.

-[A Galaxy Library](https://usegalaxy.org/library/list#folders/Fe4842bd0c37b03a7) contains datasets representing a child and a mother.
+Zenodo contains [datasets representing a child and a mother](https://doi.org/10.5281/zenodo.1251112).
 These datasets are obtained by paired-end Illumina sequencing of human genomic DNA enriched for mitochondria.
 The enrichment was performed using long-range PCR with two primer pairs that amplify the entire mitochondrial genome.
 This means that these samples still contain a lot of DNA from the nuclear genome, which, in this case, is a contaminant.

 # Importing example datasets